NguyenQuocThong2603/backend-mongodb/MongoDB.md

 Indexes are special data structures [1] that store a small portion of the collection's data set in an easy to traverse form.
 The index stores the value of a specific field or set of fields, ordered by the value of the field.
 The ordering of the index entries supports efficient equality matches and range-based query operations.
 In addition, MongoDB can return sorted results by using the ordering in the index.

+Cons: With each additional index, wwe decrease our write speed for a collection.
+We don't want to have too many unecessary indexes in a collection because they would be unnecessary loss in insert, update, delete performance

 #### **Default `_id` Index**

 MongoDB creates a unique index on the `_id` field during the creation of a collection.
 The `_id` index prevents clients from inserting two documents with the same value for the `_id` field.
 You cannot drop this index on the `_id` field.